 Have you ever noticed how some people’s eyes seem to change color depending on the lighting?
 That happens because the iris has two layers and sometimes there is pigment in both layers.
 In people with blue or green eyes, however, the front layer will have very little or no melanin.
 Depending on the amount and diffraction of light, their eyes may appear to change colors.

 What about people with two different eye colors?

 This results from a condition called heterochromia, which occurs due to differences in the early stages of their iris development.

 Have questions about your eye color?
 Come see us.

-If you’re concerned about the color of your eyes, or are wondering what eye color you might pass on to your children, please make an appointment to come in and see one of our eye specialists at Westchester Health.
+If you’re concerned about the color of your eyes, or are wondering what eye color you might pass on to your children, please call (914) 232-1919 to make an appointment with one of our Westchester Health eye specialists.
 He/she will answer all your questions and if needed, perform a thorough eye exam to make sure your eyes are healthy.
 Whenever, wherever you need us, we’re here for you.